amamitpandey/Temp_repo/to_do.md

 Sql
 Remove unwanted file on onedrive and backup it. - done upto bnk dir Think about HDFC health insurance
-Fill up SIR for mp
-Register voter id with mobile no, AP, VP

 # Check status monthly: